 - Marriott Bonvoy Brilliant™ American Express® Card

 Mind you, that’s a total of over $700 in annual fees!
 But most of the above cards have such good ongoing benefits that you can’t help but keep them.
 For example, the Marriott Bonvoy Brilliant annual fee is $450 (see rates and fees), but it comes with perks like:

-- $300 in Marriott statement credits each year (good towards room rate, food, etc.) on eligible purchases at hotels participating in the Marriott Bonvoy program
+- $300 in Marriott statement credits each cardmember year (good towards room rate, food, etc.) on eligible purchases at hotels participating in the Marriott Bonvoy program

 - 50,000-point free night certificate (as discussed above)